 - Evaluating educational interventions for spoken and written language.

-Please see the list below for the most recent of Dr. Marshall’s publications.
-More information about Dr. Marshall including a more extensive publication list can be found here: Dr. Marshall’s Publications
+Some of Prof. Marshall’s recent publications are below.
+More information about Prof. Marshall including a more extensive publication list can be found here: Prof. Marshall’s Publications

 - Botting, N., Jones, A., Marshall, C. R., Denmark, T., Atkinson, J., & Morgan, G. (in press).
 Non-verbal executive function is mediated by language: A study of deaf and hearing children.
 Child Development.